 Online and flexible

 Using computers, tablets, and smartphones, students engage one another collaboratively, meeting together in real-time meetings once a week and completing the rest of the coursework as their schedules allow.
 While the work related to one's own specialization is completed under the coaching of an advisor, the collaborative work is done in a public online blogging platform.
 You may join and engage in the on-going conversation at dminlgp.com.
 You do not have to be a registered student to participate with us.

-Students develop life-long relationships with one another and their advisors.
 Each autumn, 15-20 students form a new cohort that begins a common journey where they take all of their courses together.
-This cohort serves as the basis for a peer learning process in which students share their research, insights, and personal ministry experiences.
+This cohort serves as the basis for a growing, global peer-learning network where students, advisors, and alumni share their research, insights, and personal ministry experiences.

 - George Fox Evangelical Seminary